80° BY THE SEA

 Goosenecks Trail.
 This nice little walk gives you a good introduction to the land surrounding Capitol Reef.
 Enjoy the dizzying views from the overlook.
-It's only 0.3 miles round-trip.
+It's only a 0.3 mile round-trip.
 Easy.
 Trailhead at Hwy.
-24, about 3 mi west of the visitor center, Capitol Reef National Park, UT, 84775.
+24, about 3 miles west of visitor center, Capitol Reef National Park, UT, 84775.

 Grand Wash Trail.
-At the end of unpaved Grand Wash Road you can continue on foot through the canyon to its end at the Fremont River.
+At the end of unpaved Grand Wash Road you can continue on foot through the canyon to its end at Highway 24.
 You're bound to love the trip.
 This flat hike takes you through a wide wash between canyon walls.
 It's an excellent place to study the geology up close.
 The round-trip hike is 4½ miles; allow two to three hours for your walk.
 Check at the ranger station for flash-flood warnings before entering the wash.
 Easy.
 Trailhead at Hwy.
-24, east of Hickman Bridge parking lot, or at end of Grand Wash Rd., off Scenic Dr. about 5 mi from visitor center, Capitol Reef National Park, UT, 84775.
+24, east of Hickman Bridge parking lot, or at end of Grand Wash Rd., off Scenic Dr. about 5 miles from visitor center, Capitol Reef National Park, UT, 84775.

 Capitol Gorge Trail and the Tanks.
-Starting at the Pioneer Register, about a mile from the Capitol Gorge parking lot, is a trail that climbs to the Tanks, two holes in the sandstone, formed by erosion, that hold water after it rains.
-After a scramble up about 0.2 miles of steep trail with cliff drop-offs, you can look down into the Tanks and can also see a natural bridge below the lower tank.
+Starting at the Pioneer Register, about a mile from the Capitol Gorge parking lot, is a trail that climbs to the Tanks, holes in the sandstone, formed by erosion, that hold water after it rains.
+After a scramble up about a quarter-mile of steep trail with cliff drop-offs, you can look down into the Tanks and can also see a natural bridge below the lower tank.
 Including the walk to the Pioneer Register, allow an hour or two for this interesting hike, one of the park's most popular.
 Moderate.
-Trailhead at end of Scenic Dr., 9 mi south of visitor center, Capitol Reef National Park, UT, 84775.
+Trailhead at end of Scenic Dr., 10 miles south of visitor center, Capitol Reef National Park, UT, 84775.

 Cohab Canyon Trail.
 Children particularly love this trail for the geological features and native creatures, such as rock wrens and Western pipistrelles (canyon bats), that you see along the way.
 One end of the trail is directly across from the Fruita Campground on Scenic Drive, and the other is across from the Hickman Bridge parking lot.
 The first ¼ mile from Fruita is pretty strenuous, but then the walk becomes easy except for turnoffs to the overlooks, which are strenuous but short.
 Along the way you'll find miniature arches, skinny side canyons, and honeycombed patterns on canyon walls where the wrens make nests.
 The trail is 3.2 miles round-trip to the Hickman Bridge parking lot.
-The Overlook Trail adds 2 miles to the journey.
+The Overlook Trail adds 1 mile to the journey.
 Allow one to two hours to overlooks and back; allow two to three hours to Hickman Bridge parking lot and back.
 Moderate.
-About 1 mi south of visitor center on Scenic Dr., or about 2 mi east of visitor center on Hwy.
-24, Capitol Reef National Park, UT, 84775.
+Scenic Dr., about 1 mile south of visitor center, or Hwy.
+24, about 2 miles east of visitor center, Capitol Reef National Park, UT, 84775.

 Golden Throne Trail.
 As you hike to the base of the Golden Throne, you may be fortunate enough to see one of the park's elusive desert bighorn sheep.
 You're more likely, however, to spot their small, split-hoof tracks in the sand.
-The trail itself is 2 miles of gradual elevation gain with some steps and drop-offs.
+The trail is about 2 miles of gradual elevation gain with some steps and drop-offs.
 The Golden Throne is hidden until you near the end of the trail, then suddenly you find yourself looking at a huge sandstone monolith.
 If you hike near sundown the throne burns gold, salmon, and platinum.
-The round-trip hike is 4 miles and you should allow two to three hours.
+The round-trip hike is about 3.8 miles and you should allow two to three hours.
 Moderate.
-Trailhead at end of Capitol Gorge Rd., at Capitol Gorge trailhead, 9 mi south of visitor center, Capitol Reef National Park, UT, 84775.
+Trailhead at end of Capitol Gorge Rd., 10 miles south of visitor center, Capitol Reef National Park, UT, 84775.

 Chimney Rock Trail.
 You're almost sure to see ravens drifting on thermal winds around the deep red Mummy Cliff that rings the base of this trail.
 This loop trail begins with a steep climb to a rim above Chimney Rock.
-The trail is 3½ miles round-trip, with a 600-foot elevation change.
+The trail is 3.6 miles round-trip, with a 590-foot elevation change.
+No shade.
+Use caution during monsoon storms due to lightning hazards.
 Allow three to four hours.
 Difficult.
 Hwy.
-24, about 3 mi west of visitor center, Capitol Reef National Park, UT, 84775.
+24, about 3 miles west of visitor center, Capitol Reef National Park, UT, 84775.